syncfusion-content/wpf-docs/wpf/DoubleTextBox/Binding-Support.md

 # Binding Support

 Data binding is the process of establishing a connection between the application UI and business logic.
-Data binding can be unidirectional (source -> target or target &lt;- source) or bidirectional (source &lt;-&gt; target).
+Data binding can be unidirectional (source -> target or target <- source) or bidirectional (source <-> target).
 You can bind the data to the DoubleTextBox through the Value property.

 The following example shows a simple binding between the value of the DoubleTextBox and another DoubleTextBox value that reflects the typed value: